brecke/2048/README.md

 Now you can visit [`localhost:4000/new`](http://localhost:4000/new) from your browser.

 The default grid size is 6 but you can change it on the URL like `localhost:4000/new?size=5`.
-Should work with other values but the layout might not cope :)
+Should work with other values but the layout might not cope :) Not sure what the bug is to be honest, it looks random.

+Anyway, you can always go to `game_live.html.heex` and make sure `grid-cols-6` becomes `grid-cols-4` if looking to play on a 4x4 board.

 # I'm a nerd